Burn Permit

 Renewal

 A permit issued under the By-law is valid for a period of five (5) years from the date of issue.
-It is the permit holder's responsibility to renew the open air permit by completing and submitting a new application to the Woodstock Fire Department including all supported documents required by the Chief.
+It is the permit holder's responsibility to renew the open air burn permit by completing and submitting a new application to the Woodstock Fire Department including all supported documents required by the bylaw.

-Propane fuelled portable fire-pits do not require a fire permit.
-Please refer to manufacturer's instructions for safe operating practices.
 Using a propane fire-pit inside a garage with doors open or closed is considered hazardous.